Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hezbollah pagers explode in series

-At least eight people were killed and 2,750 injured in a series of pager explosions across Lebanon, the Lebanese health ministry said on September 17.
-Earlier in the day, a security source said more than 1,000 Hezbollah members were injured when the pagers they used to communicate suddenly exploded.
+Lebanon's health ministry said on September 17 that at least eight people were killed and 2,750 injured in a series of pager explosions across the country, according to Reuters.
+Earlier in the day, a security source said more than 1,000 Hezbollah members were injured when pagers they used to communicate suddenly exploded.
 A Hezbollah official said it was the "biggest security incident" in nearly a year of escalating tensions with Israel.
-Al Jazeera reported that hospitals in Lebanon were urging people to donate blood, regardless of type.
+Al Jazeera reported that hospitals in Lebanon urged people to donate blood, regardless of type.
 Mehr news agency said that Iran's ambassador to Lebanon, Mojtaba Amani, was also injured by pager explosions.
 The pagers that exploded were the latest models purchased by Hezbollah in recent months, according to security sources.

 Khanh An